 Is the exhaust vent or outside exhaust hood clogged with lint, restricting air movement?
 Run the dryer for 5-10 minutes.
 Hold your hand under the outside exhaust hood to check air movement.
 If you do not feel air movement, clean exhaust system of lint or replace exhaust vent with heavy metal or flexible metal vent (see "Installation Instructions").

 Is the exhaust vent crushed or kinked?
-Replace with heavy metal or flexible metal vent.
-See your Installation Instructions.
+Replace with heavy metal or flexible metal vent (see "Installation Instructions").